rkb121541/Rock-Paper-Scissors/README.md

-# rock paper scissors
+# RockPaperScissors

-This is a simple terminal rock paper scissors game I created in python.
+This is a simple rock paper scissors game I created in python.
+You can run this through the terminal.